Objectives: learn how to define and use a PK model with multiple doses or assuming steady-state.

 - multidose_project (data = ‘multidose_data.txt’ , model = ‘lib:bolus_1cpt_Vk.txt’)

 In this project, each patient receives several iv bolus injections.
 Each dose is represented by a row in the data file multidose_data.txt:

-VPCs, which is a diagnostic tool, are based on the design of the observations and therefore “ignore” what may happen between 12h and 72h:
+VPCs, which is a diagnosis tool, are based on the design of the observations and therefore “ignore” what may happen between 12h and 72h:

-On the other hand, the prediction distribution, which is not a diagnostic tool, computes the distribution of the predicted concentration at any time point:
+On the other hand, the prediction distribution, which is not a diagnosis tool, computes the distribution of the predicted concentration at any time point: